izinga/user_docs/README.md

-# user_docs
+# robustest_docs
-RobusTest User Documentation
+Documentation for the RobusTest mobile app testing platform